MicrosoftDocs/azure-devops-docs/docs/repos/git/team-projects.md

 ---
-title: Use TFVC and Git repos in the same project | VSTS & TFS
+title: Use TFVC and Git repos in the same project
+titleSuffix: Azure Repos
-description: Using Version Control in Your VSTS project ms.assetid: F1DE1F34-50BD-49A6-BF67-D27F884944F4
+description: Using Version Control in Your Azure DevOps Services project ms.assetid: F1DE1F34-50BD-49A6-BF67-D27F884944F4
 toc: show
 ms.prod: devops